openbridge/openbridge.github.io/pipeline.md

 ## File Structure/Layout

-The file column headers are important as they will also be the field names used in the corresponding table.
+The file column
+s are important as they will also be the field names used in the corresponding table.
 As with directory names, the column headers should be descriptive enough for the end user to understand its contents.
 The column headers must meet the same syntax requirements.
 These requirements are outlined below...

 - Must start with a letter
 - Must contain only lowercase letters